Fiberboard: Use

 Fiberboard is also used in the automotive industry to create free-form shapes such as dashboards, rear parcel shelves, and inner door shells.
 These pieces are usually covered with a skin, foil, or fabric such as cloth, suede, leather, or polyvinyl chloride.

 RSI Direct, a bi-weekly e-newsletter covering the roofing, siding and insulation industries, promotes the use of fiberboard as a coverboard in roof systems:

 More than two billion square feet of this product have been installed in the U.S. roofing market.

+Recycle

+Currently, there is no commercially available method to recycle fibreboard, and landfilling and burning for energy are the main disposal methods.

+The challenges of recycling fibreboard include: